This policy is subject to change at any time should Federal regulations require.

 - Minimum 67% term completion rate (also known as Pace)

-Students in Approved Appeal/Plan Status are strongly encouraged to meet with their program advisor to ensure that they are only taking required coursework.
-Students on Approved Appeal/Plan status that do not meet all of the criteria outlined above will be placed on Financial Aid Suspension (FAS).
+Students in Approved Appeal Plan (AAP) status are strongly encouraged to meet with their program advisor to ensure that they are only taking required coursework.
+Students on Approved Appeal Plan status that do not meet all of the criteria outlined above will be placed on Financial Aid Suspension (FAS).

 Financial Aid Suspension (FAS)

-Students are placed into Financial Aid Suspension (FAS) status if:
+Students are placed into Financial Aid Suspension (FAS) status if they have:

-- The Student has completed a SAP Appeal/Plan and it has been denied.
+- Completed a SAP Appeal Plan form and it has been denied

-- The Student has had his or her SAP Appeal/Plan approved, but did not meet the terms specified by the approved SAP Appeal/Plan.
+- Had a SAP Appeal Plan form approved, but did not meet a future term’s SAP criteria specified by the approved SAP Appeal Plan form

-- They have exceeded the maximum duration of financial aid eligibility (150% Rule) as outlined below.
+- Have exceeded the maximum duration limit of financial aid eligibility (150% Rule) as outlined below

-Students in the Financial Aid Suspension (FAS) status are not eligible to receive financial aid and are not eligible to appeal.
+Students in the Financial Aid Suspension (FAS) status are NOT eligible to receive financial aid and are NOT eligible to appeal the suspension.

 Students exceeding the maximum duration of financial aid eligibility (150% Rule) as outlined below cannot regain financial aid eligibility regardless of academic performance.

-All credits that a student has transferred to Gateway Technical College, as well all credits attempted at Gateway Technical College count toward the 150%.
+All credits that a student has transferred to Gateway Technical College, as well all credits attempted at Gateway Technical College count toward the 150% limit.
 All attempted credits are included in this calculation regardless of: